Farnworth Council Tramways

 Farnworth Council Tramways tram driver motorman

-A blow-up of the above photo showing the motorman.
+An enlargement of the above photograph showing the motorman.
 The graininess of the photo makes it very difficult to discern details of the uniform jacket, other than that it was double-breasted.

 Farnworth Council Tramways Tram in 1904

 An unidentified FCT tram stands with various tramway staff — photo taken in 1904.
 The conductor, wearing informal attire and with a cash bag, stands on the top deck.
 The two uniformed figures are probably motormen, both of whom are wearing double-breasted greatcoats with collar insignia.
-Their military-style caps clearly carry a small cap badge.
+Their tensioned-crown peaked caps carry a small cap badge.